-Still walking very precariously, she found herself in a short hallway that had two doors on either side further down from her.
-As she finally got to the end of the hallway, she began to make her descent down the stairwell which seemed to open up onto a kitchen.
-Hermione, being naturally curious, had her brow furrowed trying to determine where exactly she was.
+She found herself in a short hallway that had two doors on either side further down from her.
+As she walked towards the end of the hallway, she began to make her descent down the stairwell which seemed to open up onto a kitchen.
+Hermione, being naturally curious, had her brow furrowed trying to determine where she was.
 Cream walls, small upstairs area with a hallway, and two suspected bedrooms and one bathroom; she did not recognize this place in the slightest.

 Hermione stared at him.
 Two days?
 How long had she been out for then?

 Fully taking in what he said, she narrowed her eyes at him.
 “Can I see the letter?”
 She asked, trying not to sound as suspicious as she felt.